JasperFx/jasper/documentation/documentation/bootstrapping/console.md

 Let's say that your Jasper application compiles to `MyApp.exe` and uses the `JasperAgent` class to run the commands.
 In that case you can run your application simply by typing `MyApp` at the command line with no arguments.

-However, the `Jasper.CommandLine` library adds some additional commands for running, validating, or describing the running application.

 ## Overriding the Environment Name